invader365/anchorLESS/readme.md

 > A harder, better, faster, stronger **LESS library**!

 Anchor LESS is the most extensive mixins library made to speed up your code.
-Intended to be equivalent to Compass.
+Designed to be counterpart of Compass.

 ## Install
 ```css